 BOFU: Products/Services pages, assessments, consultations, etc.

-The customer journey map reflects how or through which channel your prospective customers will find out about your brand and be converted.
-Each customer will go through the content or marketing funnel as mentioned earlier.
+The customer journey map reflects how your prospective customers will find out about your brand and be converted and which channels will increase the brand exposure the most.

-There are mainly five stages of the customer journey:
+There are five stages of the customer journey:

 1. Awareness